DataDog/integrations-extras/doctordroid/README.md

 ## Setup

 ### Installation
+1. Navigate to the [Doctor Droid integration tile][5] in Datadog.
+1. In the *Configure* tab click **Connect Accounts**.
+This takes you to the Integrations page within [Doctor Droid][1].
-Visit [Doctor Droid][1] to sign up for free.
-Once registered, visit the [integrations page][2]  and add a Datadog integration.
-This guides you through the Datadog OAuth flow to grant Doctor Droid access to query APM and infrastructure metrics from your Datadog account.
+1. In Doctor Droid, navigate to the [integrations page][2] and add the Datadog integration.
+1. Follow the instructions for the Datadog OAuth flow to grant Doctor Droid access to query APM and infrastructure metrics from your Datadog account.

 ### Configuration
 After you add the integration, explore your alerts history within Doctor Droid to discover trends.
 You can create reports and playbooks to enrich your generated alerts data.